1293665421 © Andrii Atanov | gettyimages

 Sue Scherer, BS, RDH

-Sue Scherer, RDH, BS is the education and professional relations manager for Water Pik, Inc. She has been a dental hygienist for over 20 years and has experience as a chairside clinician, dental hygiene program instructor, CE speaker and author.
+Sue Scherer, BS, RDH, is the education and professional relations manager for Water Pik, Inc. She has been a dental hygienist for over 20 years and has experience as a chairside clinician, dental hygiene program instructor, CE speaker and author.
 Sue is a member of the ADHA, NJDHA, ADEA and the Bergen Community College Dental Hygiene Advisory Board.
 Sue is passionate about educating dental professionals on the current scientific evidence on topics that often bring confusion to patient care.